What to See in Dénia in 1 Day: Top 10

 The Castle, a must-see in Dénia

-The castle of Denia is the main monument of the city and is nowadays a very important cultural and historical centre.
-It houses the Archaeological Museum and is also the point where the oldest and most ancient streets with Muslim style that we will find throughout the city begin to extend.
-In the museum we will find the evolution of the city from its origins to become Creative City of Gastronomy by UNESCO.
-The castle is together with the natural park of the Montgó massif and the marina one of the most interesting elements of this town on the Costa Blanca.
+The Dénia Castle is the main monument of the city and is today a very important cultural and historical center.
+It houses the Archaeological Museum and, moreover, it is the point from which the oldest streets with Muslim style begin to spread throughout the city.
+In the museum, we will find the evolution of the city from its origins to becoming a UNESCO Creative City of Gastronomy.
+The castle, along with the Montgó Massif Natural Park and the Marina, is one of the elements of greatest interest in this town on the Costa Blanca.

-In the marina we can take a boat to the Balearic Islands, to Ibiza.
-Experts say that sailing to Ibiza is a unique sailing experience.
+At the marina, we can take a boat to the Balearic Islands, to Ibiza.
+Experts say that sailing to Ibiza is a unique navigation experience.

 Beaches of Dénia

 As we have already mentioned, this town on the Costa Blanca is very famous for its sandy beaches.
-Highlights include Marineta Cassiana and the marine reserve of Cabo de San Antonio, between Dénia and Jávea.
-Here we have prepared a list of the 5 best beaches in Denia:
+Marineta Cassiana and the marine reserve of Cabo de San Antonio, between Dénia and Jávea, stand out.
+Here we have prepared a list of the 5 best beaches in Dénia:

-• Punta Negra: Located on the road from Barranc del Montgo to Les Arenetes and has an extension of 1400 metres.
-It has crystal clear waters and you can practice all kinds of water sports.
+• Punta Negra: Located on the Carretera del Barranc del Montgo to Les Arenetes and has an extension of 1400 meters.
+It features crystal clear waters and all kinds of water sports can be practiced here.

-• Marineta Cassiana: A sandy beach that has been awarded the Blue Flag (symbol of high quality) on several occasions.
+• Marineta Cassiana: Sandy beach that has received the Blue Flag award (symbol of great quality) on several occasions.
 It is not too deep and is accessible to everyone.

-• El Trampolí: Located in the area of Les Rotes.
-This rocky beach has this characteristic name due to the presence of a wooden trampoline located on its rocks.
+• El Trampolí: Located in the Les Rotes area.
+This rocky beach has this characteristic name due to the presence of a wooden diving board located on its rocks.

-• Playa de la punta del Raset: This beach is not very deep either, so it is a good option for children to learn to swim.
+• Punta del Raset Beach: This beach is also not very deep, making it a good option for children to learn to swim.

-• The Cova Tallada.
+• La Cova Tallada.
 This cave is located on the border of the town with the municipality of Jávea.
 It is a cliff that offers spectacular views.

 The best way to enjoy it in all its splendor is through a canoe or kayak, for example.
-If you want to know other beaches in the south, we recommend you our post about beaches in Alicante that you can’t miss.
+If you want to discover other beaches to the south, we recommend our post on Beaches in Alicante that you can’t miss.

-PHOTOS OF THE BEACHES THAT YOU HAVE TO SEE IN DÉNIA
+PHOTOS OF THE BEACHES YOU MUST SEE IN DÉNIA

 Les rotes beach

-Crystal clear waters coves in denia, punta negra
+Crystal clear water coves in dénia, punta negra

 Punta Negra, another cove with crystal clear waters in Dénia

-The Gerro tower comprises a pleasant route that runs along the rocky coast of Les Rotes.
-It is a very popular place that can be visited both on foot and in a vehicle.
-Its length is 5km with a certain slope; on foot it takes 1h ’40 minutes to cover it completely, while by bike 40 minutes.
+The Torre del Gerro comprises a pleasant route that extends along the rocky coast of Les Rotes.
+It is a very popular place that can be traversed both on foot and by vehicle.
+Its length is 5km with a certain elevation; on foot it takes 1 hour and 40 minutes to complete, while by bike it takes 40 minutes.

-Among its main attractions we discover that the promenade communicates with the beach of Marineta Cassiana, with warm waters and very shallow.
-It also has a summer bathing area and areas adapted for people with reduced mobility.
+Among its main attractions, we discover that the promenade connects with the Marineta Cassiana beach, with warm and very shallow waters.
+In addition, it has a bathing area for summer and areas adapted for people with reduced mobility.

-Since last 11th December 2015, Denia has been declared a Creative City of Gastronomy by UNESCO.
+Since December 11, 2015, Dénia was declared a Creative City of Gastronomy by UNESCO.

-Therefore, if you go to eat in Dénia you will have countless restaurants where you can enjoy all kinds of products.
-The most valued are those of the sea and its charismatic rice dishes.
+Therefore, if you’re going to eat in Dénia, you’ll have countless restaurants where you can enjoy all kinds of products.
+The most valued are those from the sea and their charismatic rice dishes.

-You can’t leave without trying the characteristic red shrimp: an indescribable delicacy.
+You can’t leave there without trying the characteristic red prawn: an indescribable delicacy.

 PHOTOS OF DÉNIA